parkerdavis1/agave-portfolio/content/blog/htmz/htmz.md

 ## In Conclusion

 Go check out the examples on [htmz](https://leanrada.com/htmz/).
 There are some complex UIs that can be created with _very_ little javascript.
-Its a cool option for loading simple interactive content within a page.
+I'd probably reach for something else if its too complex but its a cool option for loading simple interactive content within a page.

 <a href="./see/index.html#load-cow" target="htmz">See</a>
 <a href="./what/index.html#load-cow" target="htmz">what</a>